 Core i7-8700K overclocking

 I didn't have a ton of time to spend on overclocking the i7-8700K, but with very little effort I was able to reach a stable 4.8GHz on all six cores.
 That includes 4.8GHz when running AVX workloads, though in a few cases (y-cruncher) there's a bit of throttling due to temperatures.
-Which brings us to the major problem with Intel's recent CPUs and overclocking.
+That may have been an issue with my cooling setup, but you'll want something better than just a basic air cooler if you're overclocking.

 Here's the interesting thing, though.
 The i7-8700K can run at up to 4.7GHz stock, on a single core, and 4.3GHz on all six cores.
-Normally, getting a chip to overclock involves pushing more voltage into the CPU, but because of the thermal limits that proved counterproductive—at 4.9GHz with an extra 0.05V, for example, the CPU would hit 100C and throttle.
+Normally, getting a chip to overclock involves pushing more voltage into the CPU, but the 8700K didn't need that and in fact the thermal limits made it counterproductive—at 4.9GHz with an extra 0.05V, for example, the CPU would hit 100C and throttle.
 After playing around with settings in Intel's Extreme Tuning Utility, I eventually determined that my best results were obtained with no additional voltage.
 So all I had to do was set the multiplier to 48 and I was good to go.
 Simple!
 Though of course other i7-8700K CPUs may do better/worse than my sample.
-But if you're hoping to hit 5.0GHz on all six cores, you'll almost certainly need to delid your processor.
+But if you're hoping to hit 5.0GHz on all six cores, you'll want a good cooler and you might want to delid your processor.

 6-core is the new 4-core